ND91/curriculum_vitae/index.md

 `2018`
 * __Li Yim AYF__, de Bruyn JR, Duijvis NW, Sharp C, Ferrero E, de Jonge WJ, et al.: A distinct epigenetic profile distinguishes stenotic from non-inflamed fibroblasts in the ileal mucosa of Crohn’s disease patients.
 PLoS One 2018.

+## Software

+* Inkscape: Can generate publication-ready figures.
+* Adobe Illustrator: Can generate publication-ready figures.
+* Adobe Photoshop: Can do basic editing.

+## Computer languages

+* R: Can import, parse, debug and perform extensive analyses and visualization.
+* Python: Can import, parse and perform minor analyses.
+* Perl: Can import and parse data.
+* MATLAB/Octave: Can import and perform basic analyses.
+* Bash: Can perform basic data-wrangling and piping.
+* Java: Can read and modify small parts of existing code.
+* C/C++: Can read and modify small parts of existing code.

+## Languages

+* English: Fluent
+* Dutch: Fluent
+* Mandarin: Intermediate
+* French: Intermediate
+* German: Intermediate
+* Mauritian Creole: Intermediate

 <!-- ### Footer